zaimabdullah/laravel-10-blog/README.md

 - [Contact](#contact)

 ## Introduction
-This project is a Laravel-based blog website with various features for both admins and users.
+This project is a Laravel-based blog web application with various features for both admins and users.
 It incorporates functionalities such as user authentication, email validation, post creation, category management, comment system, likes/dislikes, search, and more.

 ## Web Pages
 |  Home                             |                            |